County Louth: Ethnicity and migration

 As of the 2022 census, the population of County Louth was 85.9% white.
 Those who identified as White Irish constituted 76.7% of the county's population, and Irish Travellers comprised a further 0.7%.
-Caucasians who did not identify as ethnically Irish accounted for 8.5% of the population.
+Other white people who did not consider themselves ethnically Irish accounted for 8.5% of the population.

 The second largest ethnic group in Louth in 2022 was black, accounting for 3.3% of the population.
 Of this group, virtually the entire population lived in the two largest towns, with 56.5% of Louth's black residents living in Dundalk and 36.2% living in Drogheda.

 Those of Asian and Mixed Race backgrounds accounted for 2.7% (3,808 people) and 1.7% (2,333 people) of the population respectively, with the majority of these groups residing in either Drogheda or Dundalk.
 Around 9,000 people or 6.4% of the population did not state their ethnicity in 2022, a significant increase from 2.5% in the 2016 census.